VigyatGoel/fastapi_sqlite_student_db/README.md

 ## Contributing

-Contributions to Quick Note are welcome!
+Contributions to this are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue on the GitHub repository or submit a pull request with your changes.

 ## License

-Quick Note is released under the MIT License.
+fast_api_student_db is released under the MIT License.